chownces/NoteWorthy-Documentation/docs/index.md

 Development Project) at the National University of Singapore (NUS), by En Rong [@chownces](https://github.com/chownces) and Aiken [@aikenwx](https://github.com/aikenwx).

 The stable branch is deployed at [https://noteworthy-prod.vercel.app/](https://noteworthy-prod.vercel.app/).
+Do note that the app might take some time to start up as the backend is hosted on Heroku's free tier.

 ## Documentation